aherve/echess/README.md

    For each lit LED from the input state, light the corresponding LED on the board, wait 2ms, and turn it off.

-Since we are multiplexing the display, the entire loop needs to be fast enough that the LEDs don't flicker.
+Since we are multiplexing the display, the entire loop needs to be _fast_.
+Fast enough that you don't see any flickering while we are reading 64 sensors and communicating via USB between each LED blink.

 ## Serializing the position